nicovillanueva/redhog/README.md

 - `/hog?timeout=10&threads=10`
 	- This will spawn 10 workers which will generate prime numbers for 10 seconds.
 	- If you look at the stdout, each worker has a name and a designated 'pen' (you know, hogs live in pens), and they announce the latest prime number they find.
+	- Defaults to 1 hog working for 10 seconds

 - `/hog/abort`